mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 "Frequency Control and Ancillary Services" (FCAS) are additional markets for non-energy products.
 Of course they still involve moving electrons down wires to transmit watts and joules.
 However the objective of these services is not to transmit energy from a generator to an consumer's device, but rather to keep the grid running.
+You can think of them as "reliability services".

 - "Regulation" is about adjusting generated power levels to mirror the natural fluctuations in consumption within each 5-minute period.
-- "Contingency" is about reacting quickly when things go wrong. e.g. When the Callide C plant had a fire, their power output dropped unexpectedly.
-Consequently grid frequency dropped outside the normal bounds, and other generators had to quickly increase their output to fill in the shortfall.
+- "Contingency" is about reacting quickly when things go wrong. e.g. When the Callide C plant [had a fire](https://x.com/CSEnergyQld/status/1397057131656871942), their power output dropped unexpectedly.
+Consequently grid frequency [dropped outside the normal bounds](https://wattclarity.com.au/articles/2021/01/13jan2021-bothunittrip-callidec/), and other generators had to quickly increase their output to fill in the shortfall.
 Only some generators are physically able to do so.

 In Australia, generators providing FCAS are paid for being ready.
 If the FCAS capacity is not needed, they are still paid.
 If it is needed, the only additional payment is for the increase/decrease in energy they provide, at the normal energy price.
-This pricing approach is discussed in [my masters thesis](../masters-thesis/).
+This pricing approach is discussed in [my master's thesis](../masters-thesis/).

 Similar services in other countries are called "balancing", "mFFR", "aFFR", "FCR", "raise", "lower" etc.
 The problems being solved are the same, but the mappings between products are not one-to-one.